Language selection

 Fuelling the future

-Recognizing the essential role of clean fuels, Canada’s Strengthened Climate plan includes broad economic policies, such as the proposed Clean Fuel Standard (CFS), increases to the carbon pollution price, the Hydrogen Strategy for Canada, and investments to grow the clean fuels market.
+Recognizing the essential role of clean fuels, Canada’s Emissions Reduction Plan includes broad economic policies, such as the Clean Fuel Regulations, increases to the carbon pollution price, the Hydrogen Strategy for Canada, and investments to grow the clean fuels market.

-This commitment was re-affirmed in Budget 2021 with an investment of $1.5 billion over five years to establish a Clean Fuels Fund, to de-risk the capital investment required to build new or expand existing clean fuel production facilities (including facility conversions).
-Support is also available for feasibility and front-end engineering and design (FEED) studies, and the establishment of biomass supply chains to improve logistics for the collection, supply, and distribution of biomass materials (e.g., forest residues, municipal solid waste, and agriculture crop residues) as a feedstock in clean fuel production facilities.
-Resources are also available to address gaps and misalignment in codes, standards and regulations related to the production, distribution and end-use of clean fuels.
+Budget 2021 invested $1.5 billion over five years to establish a Clean Fuels Fund to de-risk the capital investment required to build new or expand existing clean fuel production facilities (including facility conversions).
+Support was also available for feasibility and front-end engineering and design (FEED) studies, and the establishment of biomass supply chains to improve logistics for the collection, supply, and distribution of biomass materials (e.g., forest residues, municipal solid waste, and agriculture crop residues) as a feedstock in clean fuel production facilities.
+Resources were also available to address gaps and misalignment in codes, standards and regulations related to the production, distribution and end-use of clean fuels.

 The evaluation process